oss-review-toolkit/ort/README.md

 [4]: https://ci.appveyor.com/project/heremaps/oss-review-toolkit/branch/master

 The OSS Review Toolkit (ORT for short) is a suite of tools to assist with reviewing Open Source Software dependencies in your software deliverables.
+At a high level, it works by analyzing your deliverable's source code for dependencies, downloading the source code for the dependencies, and scanning all source code for license information.
 The different tools in the suite are designed as libraries (for programmatic use) with minimal command line interface (for scripted use, [doing one thing and doing it well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well)).

 ## Installation